fafara/IMEPayQRScanner_Android/README.md

 # Main Objective

-  - Scan QR Code of IME Pay Merchants
+  - Scan QR Code of IME Pay's Merchants
   - Return the Merchant Code to the App implementing the SDK after Scanning
   - Easy Integration with  few lines of code